nicholas-long/environment/zet/20230929145418/README.md

 - [20231003212610](/zet/20231003212610/README.md) example of using fsdb as a lookup table
   - can use as large lookup table like dynamo db
 - [20231003062001](/zet/20231003062001/README.md) fsdb use case - using as a set
+- join with another file or stream piped to standard input. this is possible if the ID is the first column.

 ## implementation
 - [20231005062610](/zet/20231005062610/README.md) fsdb TODO items